mwiget/f5xc-site-registration/README.md

 list pending registrations for a given tenant

-Copy terraform.tfvars.example to terraform.tfvars and adjust tenant and api key and set cluster_name to the site you want to approve.
-It is used to filter the pending registrations plus latitude and longitude.
+Copy terraform.tfvars.example to terraform.tfvars and adjust tenant and api key and set cluster_name, lat/longitude and optionally private_network_name for the site you want to approve.
+Cluster name is used to filter the pending registrations.

 Caveat: